satori-hq/spearmint-docs/docs/quickstart/create-nft-series.md

 ---
 sidebar_position: 3
 ---
-import { TryItNow } from '../../src/components/TryItNow'
+import { TryItNowWithEnv } from '../../src/components/TryItNow'
+import { Dialog } from '../../src/components/Dialog'

 # Create an NFT Series

-First you need to find out your collections contract ID.
+First you need to find out the `[CONTRACT_ID]` of your collection.
 You can do that by getting a list of your collections.
 #### Example:

 ```js